 Images of BC Residence Life

 Remember hall slides, making s’mores in the Haury fireplace, pigeons in the bathroom?
 This photo exhibit relived the best moments of college dorm life.
 Alumni and friends of the college lent original or copied photos or even whole scrapbooks from personal collections for this one-day display.

 Buy a piece of history

 When some repairs on two Ad Building steps could no longer be avoided, the limestone from those steps was used to mount small, solid brass threshing stones.
 Only 125 of the limited edition, numbered collectibles were created to celebrate Bethel’s 125th anniversary.
 The brass replica is approximately 3 inches long by 1 1/2 inches high, mounted on stone cut from two bottom steps that needed to be replaced in summer 2009.
 Pieces #1, #2 and #3 were auctioned off in front of the Ad Building at Fall Festival 2009.
-The last piece, #125, will be sold Oct.
-13, 2012, at Fall Festival.
 All remaining pieces are currently for sale for $100 each.
-Stop by the bookstore and take home a piece of Bethel history.
+Stop by the Bethel Shop and take home a piece of Bethel history.

 1935 – When Bethel Was Young